Shcoobz/basicJS_custom-countdown/README.md

 ## Summary

-Welcome to Custom Countdown!
-This application allows users to create and customize countdowns for various events or occasions.
+Custom Countdown allows users to create and customize countdowns for various events or occasions.
 It features a user-friendly interface and essential functionalities for managing countdowns.

 The core functionality includes: